dnglab/dnglab/README.md

 Current State
 -------------

-The library is still in its very beginning with only a few formats implemented:
+The library is still a work in process with the following formats already implemented:
   * Minolta MRW
   * Sony ARW, SRF and SR2
   * Mamiya MEF